MicrosoftDocs/powerbi-docs/powerbi-docs/developer/visuals/identity-filter-api.md

 The **Identity filter API** allows you to create a visual that can filter categorical data.
 It filters the data by **data points** rather than mathematical expressions.

+The API keeps track of user selections and which data points to display.
 The data points are saved in an array and referenced by their position in the array.

 This API is useful in the following scenarios: